cloudmesh/classes/webpage/source/lesson/doc/latex.rst

-As you can see there is significant effort involve, so we do recommend you use LaTeX as you can focus there on content rather than dealing with comlex layout decissions.
-This is especially true, if your papers has figures or tables, or you need to add refernces.
+As you can see there is significant effort involve, so we do recommend you use LaTeX as you can focus there on content rather than dealing with complex layout decisions.
+This is especially true, if your papers has figures or tables, or you need to add references.

 Other Reference Managers
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Please note that you should first decide which refernce manager you like to use.
+Please note that you should first decide which reference manager you like to use.
 In case you for example install zotero and mendeley, that may not work with word or other programs.